Working towards a gender responsive CRIMINAL justice system

-The Initiative aims to help:
+The women's justice Initiative aims to represent:

-women imprisoned for minor, non-violent offences
+Women imprisoned for minor, non-violent offences

-women sent to prison instead of being given the help they need at a psychiatric hospital
+Women sent to prison instead of being given the help they need at a psychiatric hospital

-women imprisoned for crimes which were actually an act of self-defence against an abuser
+Women imprisoned for crimes which were actually an act of self-defence against an abuser

-innocent women prisoners, especially those whose ‘crime’ was in fact accidental or the result of natural causes.
+Innocent women prisoners, especially those whose ‘crime’ was in fact accidental or the result of natural causes.

 The Initiative is generously supported by the Lankelly Chase Foundation, and is an expansion of the Centre’s previous Women’s Sentencing Project.